adennis42/tax-forms-java-exercise/README.md

 # Assessment Tasks and Instructions

+5 assessment tasks are provided targeted towards adding features to an existing application.
+Tasks 4 and 5 are entirely optional.

 ## Task 1.
 Add validation to the save endpoint

 - [ ] Add the following validation constraints to the `TaxFormDetailsRequest` class used as the request body in the `PATCH /forms/:id` endpoint: